Caring for your elderly parents

 Should your family income be insufficient to support your parents, you can consider applying for assistance schemes such as the ComCare Long Term Assistance (also known as Public Assistance), that provide cash payouts to support sustenance.
 Elderly Singaporeans aged 65 and above on this scheme will receive an additional Silver Support payout of $300 per quarter.

 Lease Buyback Scheme (LBS)

 Another option for parents staying in HDB flats would be the Lease Buyback Scheme (LBS).
-Under this scheme, elderly flat owners of a 4-room or smaller flat can choose to sell the tail-end of their lease back to HDB.
-Certain restrictions apply, for example, the flat must have at least 20 years of lease to sell to HDB, and the gross monthly household income mustn’t exceed S$12,000.
-The net proceeds from the sale will go to their CPF Retirement Account (RA), which can then be used to purchase a CPF LIFE Plan, thus providing your parents with a monthly income for life, while still living in their HDB.
+Under this scheme, elderly flat owners of all flat types (except short term lease, HUDC and Executive Condominium units) can choose to sell the tail-end of their lease back to HDB.
+Certain restrictions apply, for example, the flat must have at least 20 years of lease to sell to HDB, and the gross monthly household income mustn’t exceed S$14,000 The net proceeds from the sale will go to their CPF Retirement Account (RA), which can then be used to purchase a CPF LIFE Plan, thus providing your parents with a monthly income for life, while still living in their HDB.

 Helping your parents live well

 Beyond financial aids and plans, it is also important to care for your parents’ physical and mental well-being.
 No one wants to be a burden and they shouldn’t be made to feel that way.
 Depending on their health, mobility and independence, here are some steps you can consider:

 Besides regular face-time with your parents, encourage them to keep in touch with their community of friends and neighbours.
 A healthy social circle will help keep loneliness and isolation at bay, in turn reducing their chances of getting age-related health issues, such as dementia.